Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 ## Answer Preprocessing

-You can use various functions of the [Text Cleaner](../../../ai/tools/text-cleaner.md) class to preprocess the answer to a question before it is evaluated.
+You can use various functions of the [Text Cleaner](../../../ai/tools/text-cleaner.md) class to pre-process the answer to a question before it is evaluated.
 This can be helpful, for example, when requesting a name using a `text` type question or when asking for a part number using a `slot` question.

 In addition to the Text Cleaner functions, users have the option to rerun NLU after the cleaning process.
 This approach allows for tasks such as re-detecting slots or properly filling any remaining slots.